utilitron000/utilitron000.github.io/_posts/2025-02-10-How-The-Internet-Works.md

 ---
 layout: post
-title: Test
+title: How the internet works
-subtitle: of template
+subtitle: A day in the life of ping...
 cover-img:
 thumbnail-img:
 share-img:
-tags:
+tags: [Networking]
 author: utilitron
 comments: true
 mathjax: true
 ---
-# This is a test.
-abc123.